 A common area of interest for traders is the levels of support and resistance.
-Traders will look at these levels and hand, many traders will first review the charts and then look at the fundamentals to see if the future supply and demand are sufficient to move the prices through the support and resistance levels.
-For example, if crude oil inventory report indicates a decline in supply increasing the price, the trader will support his hypothesis by looking at the various technical tools and indicators that he has employed.
-If the various technical tools and indicators do support this, then the conclusion will be to initiate a buy position in the contract since both the make buy and sell decisions when the price is at a level that the technical analyst believes is a key buy or sell level.
+Traders will look at these levels and make buy and sell decisions when the price is at a level that the technical analyst believes is a key buy or sell level.
 Support levels are below the current market price and the resistance levels are above the current market price.
 While each form of technical tool and indicator relies on different data sets and equations, all of them have a common goal - to assist the trader and build a more complete technical analysis of the market.